safaairaq100/ArabicTextCurrencyConverter/README.md

-# Arabic Currency Converter for .NET 8
+# Arabic Text Currency Converter for .NET 8

 ### Convert numbers to grammatically correct Arabic text with currency units
 Supports **singular, dual, plural**, **formal Arabic (tanwīn)**, and **official formatting** such as